DaveCTurner/davecturner.github.io/_posts/2024-11-11-bayesian-bisection.md

 runs in a row do you need before you can consider the commit to be good?

-To give some figures from a recent example, I was recently chasing down a test that started to fail roughly approximately once in ~2700 runs.
+To give some figures from a recent example, I was recently chasing down a test that started to fail approximately once in every ~2700 runs.
 Each run of the test took around 6 seconds so you could expect a bad commit to fail in around 4-and-a-half hours.
 The offending commit was somewhere in a range of about a thousand commits, so in principle should be findable with a binary search of 10